Luperi/PageAnnotatorBundle/README.md

 Step 1: Download the bundle
 ---------------------------

-Add this snippet of code in `composer.phar`:
+Add this snippet of code in `composer.json`:

 ```bash
 "require": {